 Before you begin

 You need to have a UMH cluster.
-If you do not already have a cluster, you can create one by using the Management Console.
+If you do not already have a cluster, you can create one by following the Getting Started guide.

 Access the database shell